astronomer/docs/learn/airflow-great-expectations.md

 Next, the operator will determine the Checkpoint and Datasource used to run your GX validations:

 - If your Data Context does not specify a Datasource, and you do not pass in a Checkpoint, then the operator will build a Datasource and Checkpoint for you based on the `conn_id` you pass in and run the given Expectation Suite.
 This is the simplest way to use the operator and what is shown in this tutorial.
-- If your project's Data Context specifies Datasources already, all you need to pass in is the Data Context and the Expectation Suite, the operator will use the Datasources in the Data Context and create a default Checkpoint.
+- If your project's Data Context specifies Datasources already, all you need to pass is the Data Context and the Expectation Suite.
+The operator will use the Datasources in the Data Context to create a default Checkpoint.
-- If your project's [CheckpointStore](https://docs.greatexpectations.io/docs/terms/checkpoint_store) already contains a Checkpoint you can specify its use by passing the name to the `checkpoint_name` parameter.
+- If your project's [CheckpointStore](https://docs.greatexpectations.io/docs/terms/checkpoint_store) already contains a Checkpoint, you can specify its use by passing the name to the `checkpoint_name` parameter.
 The CheckpointStore is often in the `great_expectations/checkpoints/` path, so that `checkpoint_name = "strawberries.pass.chk"` would reference the file `great_expectations/checkpoints/strawberries/pass/chk.yml`.
-- If you want to run a custom Checkpoint you can either pass a CheckpointConfig object to `checkpoint_config` or a dictionary of your checkpoint config to `checkpoint_kwargs`. `checkpoint_kwargs` can also be used to specify additional overwriting configurations.
-See also [this example CheckpointConfig](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_checkpoint_config.py).
+- If you want to run a custom Checkpoint, you can either pass a CheckpointConfig object to `checkpoint_config` or a dictionary of your checkpoint config to `checkpoint_kwargs`. `checkpoint_kwargs` can also be used to specify additional overwriting configurations.
+See the [example CheckpointConfig](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_checkpoint_config.py).

 The Datasource can also be a pandas DataFrame, as shown in [Running GX validations on pandas DataFrames](#running-gx-validations-on-pandas-dataframes).
 Depending on how you define your Datasource the `data_asset_name` parameter has to be adjusted: